wallpants/pantsdown/README.md

 Basically this is a non customizable version of Marked, optimized to render markdown similar to how GitHub does it plus some features developed specifically for [github-preview.nvim](https://github.com/wallpants/github-preview.nvim).

-Applicable fixes/updates released by Marked will eventually be applied to Pantsdown.

 If you need a feature that's supported by GitHub and is not already listed in the [Roadmap](#roadmap), feel free to open an issue.
 If you need anything else, use Marked or another library.